-4 Section 170
+Section 170

-5 If property has been damaged or destroyed by a disaster, the owner may request that the property

-6 be reassessed downward immediately to reflect the diminution in current value resulting from the

-7 damage or destruction.
-This immediate downward reassessment procedure is available only in

-8 those counties where the board of supervisors has adopted an ordinance authorizing the disaster $\frac{58}{100}$

-9 relief provisions of section 170.
+If property has been damaged or destroyed by a disaster, the owner may request that the property be reassessed downward immediately to reflect the diminution in current value resulting from the damage or destruction.
+This immediate downward reassessment procedure is available only in those counties where the board of supervisors has adopted an ordinance authorizing the disaster relief provisions of section 170.66

-- 10 Specific requirements of the section 170 provisions include: - The disaster may be the result of a Governor-proclaimed state of emergency or may be the result of other types of disaster. - The total value of the damage to all taxable property (land, improvements, and personalty) must exceed \$10,000. - An application may be filed with the county assessor within the time specified in the county ordinance or within 12 months after the damage or destruction, whichever is later. - Where no application has been filed by the property owner, a county assessor may, within the provisions of an ordinance adopted by the board of supervisors, reassess a qualifying property and then notify the last known owner of the reassessment. - When there is no general ordinance adopted by the board of supervisors and no application for reassessment is made by the property owner, the assessor may, with the approval of the board of supervisors on a case-by-case basis, reassess a qualifying property and then notify the last known owner of the reassessment.
+Specific requirements of the section 170 provisions include:

+- The damage or destruction may be the result of a disaster that subsequently caused the Governor to proclaim a state of emergency or it may be the result of other types of disaster.67 - The total value of the damage to all taxable property (land, improvements, and personalty) must exceed \$10,000.68 - An application may be filed with the assessor within the time specified in the county ordinance or within 12 months after the damage or destruction, whichever is later.
+69 - Where no application has been filed by the property owner, an assessor may, within the provisions of an ordinance adopted by the board of supervisors, reassess a qualifying property and then notify the last known owner of the reassessment.70 - When there is no general ordinance adopted by the board of supervisors and no application for reassessment is made by the property owner, the assessor may, with the approval of the board of supervisors on a case-by-case basis, reassess a qualifying property and then notify the last known owner of the reassessment.71

 If damaged property is later restored, repaired, or reconstructed, the property will then be reassessed upward.
 The newly determined value cannot exceed its prior adjusted base year value, including inflation factoring for the period in which relief for damage was given, even though the fair market value may be higher.
-However, if the rebuilding of the property results in new construction as defined in Rule 463 (that is, the rebuilt property exceeds the substantial equivalent of the property prior to damage or destruction), a new base year value should be established for the newly constructed portion.
+However, if the rebuilding of the property results in assessable new construction as defined in Rule 463 (that is, the rebuilt property exceeds the substantial equivalent of the property prior to damage or destruction), a new base year value should be established for the newly constructed portion.